Eniac-Xie/faster-rcnn-resnet/README.md

 This is a ResNet Implementation for Faster-RCNN.
 The faster rcnn code is based on [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn).
-The ohem code is based on [ohem](https://github.com/abhi2610/ohem) To reduce the memory useage, we use batchnorm layer in [Microsoft's caffe](https://github.com/Microsoft/caffe)
+The ohem code is based on [ohem](https://github.com/abhi2610/ohem).
+To reduce the memory useage, we use batchnorm layer in [Microsoft's caffe](https://github.com/Microsoft/caffe)

-# modification
+# Modification
-1. The caffe-fast-rcnn we use is a little different from the one [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn) use, it use the batchnorm layer of [Microsoft's caffe](https://github.com/Microsoft/caffe) to reduce the memory useage.
+1. The [caffe-fast-rcnn](https://github.com/Eniac-Xie/caffe-fast-rcnn.git) we use is a little different from the one [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn) use, it use the batchnorm layer from [Microsoft's caffe](https://github.com/Microsoft/caffe) to reduce the memory useage.
-2. To reduce the memory usage, we also release a pretrained ResNet-101 model in which batchnorm layer's parameters is merged into scale layer's, see tool/merge_bn_scale.py form more detail.
+2. To reduce the memory usage, we also release a pretrained ResNet-101 model in which batchnorm layer's parameters is merged into scale layer's, see tools/merge_bn_scale.py form more detail.
 3. Use Online-Hard-Example-Mining while training.

 # Installation